 Calcium tartrate is a compound that can occur in wine because of tartaric acid combining with calcium ions and posing significant challenges for winemakers.
 It is different from potassium bitartrate and cooling the wine to low temperatures has very little effect and the precipitation can occur months after the wine has been bottled.

-The new knowledge generated by this research will provide winemakers with a toolset and set of guidelines to assist reduce the risk of precipitation after bottling.
+The new knowledge generated by this research will provide winemakers with a toolset and set of guidelines to assist in reducing the risk of precipitation after bottling.
 This research will therefore help to protect the wine industry from potential challenges posed by calcium precipitation in bottled wines by increasing wine quality and reducing precipitation in bottled wines.